RandomRobbieBF/grafana-ssrf/README.md

 * Azure metadata header has been added to all SSRFS
 * Google metadata header has been added to all SSRFS
 * SSRF will not follow redirects no matter what so ensure url is direct.
+* If login is via SSO or other none grafana logins please grab your session cookie and use the -s flag

 Usage
 ---